pirelaurent/cytographDB/public/docs/quickTour.md

 ## Main menu entries

-- Display : all options that will change visual aspects
+- Display : all options that will change visual options
 - Tables  : browse, select and manage visibility of tables
-- Relations: browse, select and manage visibility of relations
+- Relations: browse, select and manage visibility of relationships
 - Model : other global actions using the metamodel.

+## Basic selections

+- click on an element (node or edge) to select it
+- shift click on an element to toggle its selected status
+- shift click to add or remove more elements in the current selected collection

 ## Node = table representation